ucl-team-8/ucl-team-8.github.io/index.md

 + Matching of event type
 + Matching headcodes with specific train types and rough destinations
 + Matching services to rolling stock with Genius Allocations

+# Achievements
++ Understanding all of the fields in the data.
+This includes the formats of various fields like headcode
++ We successfully visualized the data in various different ways
++ Design and wireframe the application
++ First version of a matching algorithm, which uses a statistical method to calculate probability of a Rolling Stock running A Service
++ Designed and wrote a Proof of Concept

+# Future Plans
++ Improving the matching function, which checks if a Trust Reports matches to a particular GPS Report
++ Change the matching algorithm to support real-time data
++ Using geographical data to visualize the Rolling Stock and Services
++ Improve the Proof of Concept